Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Nuclear structure functions in the OPE

 {where $c$ has to be to the right of any poles of $F^N$ in the complex $N$-plane.} As a brief comment, the Mellin transform is an integral over the positive reals, while the inverse transform is an integral over the complex plane.
 We therefore assume that structure functions can be analytically continued.
 (In practice, Mellin and inverse-Mellin transforms are implemented in the many computer codes that perform the DGLAP evolution equations in Mellin space, see e.g. Ref.~\cite{Vogt:2004ns}.)

 The next step in deriving TMCs in the OPE formalism is to take the operator-product expansion of $\tilde{T}^A_{\mu\nu}$ itself in the short-distance limit.
-After considerable reorganization (see \ref{app:ope}), one obtains expressions (see \ref{app:opeMixing}) for $\Delta\tilde{T}_i^{A}(Q^2, x_A)$ at leading power in the OPE.
-More specifically, one constructs a power series with respect to powers of $x_A^{-1}$, and therefore obtains expressions for $\tilde{F}_i^{AN}(Q^2)$, at leading power.
+After considerable reorganization (see App.~\ref{app:ope}), one obtains expressions (see App.~\ref{app:opeMixing}) for $\Delta\tilde{T}_i^{A}(x_A, Q^2)$ at leading power in the OPE.
+More specifically, one constructs a power series with respect to powers of $x_A^{-1}$, and therefore obtains expressions for $\tilde{F}_i^{AN}(Q^2)$, at leading power / leading twist.

 In more detail: the OPE makes use of basic symmetries, e.g., Lorentz invariance and unitarity, to expand hadronic matrix elements into a complete set of local operators $\mathcal{O}$~\cite{Miramontes:1988fz}.
-As described in Sec.~\ref{sec:light-cone-dominance}, this hinges on field operators being along the light cone, i.e., when $z^2\rightarrow0$.
 For forward Compton scattering, the OPE of $ \tilde{T}^A_{\mu\nu}$ is given by~\cite{Christ:1972ms}:

-In Eq.~\eqref{eq:virtComptonTwist2}, the summation over $n$ is changed to $n=2k$.
+In Eq.~\eqref{eq:virtComptonTwist2}, the summation over $n$ is set to $n=2k$.
 The starting point for the summation over $k$ depends on the particular Wilson coefficient; specifically, $k_{\min}=2$ for $C_2^{2k}$. while $k_{\min}=1$ for all other $C_\iota^{2k}$'s.
 In Eq.~\eqref{eq:virtComptonOPE}, the $\mathcal{O}^{\mu_1\dots\mu_n}_{\iota,\tau}$ are composite {local} operators, consisting of quark fields, QCD covariant derivatives, and/or gluon field strengths.
 Operators with $n$ un-contracted Lorentz indices carry a spin of $n$.
 Operators and their coefficients are organized according to their twist $\tau=d-n$, where $d$ is the dimensionality of $\mathcal{O}^{\mu_1\dots\mu_n}_{\iota,\tau}$ in the standard sense of dimension power counting in an effective field theory.
 In this study, we focus exclusively on the OPE at leading twist, i.e., $\tau=2$.
 We neglect power corrections at $\tau > 2$ but attempt to keep track of their presence.
 The index $\iota$ catalogs all operators $\mathcal{O}$ at a fixed spin and twist.
 All numerical prefactors are sequestered into effective Wilson coefficients $c_{\mu\nu\mu_1...\mu_n}^{\tau,\iota}(q)$, which are only functions of the external momentum $q$.